andyfan92/NBAApp/README.md

 Use Firebase Authentication's backend services to authenticate users to your app.
 It will send the username and password to the Firebase backend server.
 If the username and password is valid.
-It will present the main menu view controller If the username is invalid, it will show s a message about the username or password is invalid
+It will present the main menu view controller.
+If the username is invalid, it will shows a message about the username or password is invalid.

 ### The Logout Flow
 Click the logout button in navigation bar, the App will log out.